exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 When we switch to the **Pairs Selected by New Parameters** data source, we get the option to "**Enable FR3D Comparison**".
 We get a union of the basepairs returned by FR3D and the set returned by our proposed criteria.

-If the data is still **Ordered by** the **Smallest Edge RMSD**, the screen is unlikely to show anything interesting.
+If the data is still **Ordered by** the **Smallest Edge RMSD**, the screen is unlikely to display interesting cases.
-To see the disparities, let us either switch to **Largest Edge RMSD** or select **Show only differences**, instead of **Show all matches**.
+To see the disparities, we can either switch to **Largest Edge RMSD** or select the **Show only differences** option, instead of **Show all matches**.
-Pairs annotated by FR3D and not annotated by our new system are highlighted red, while the ones reported exclusively by us are highlighted in green (it does not mean anything good either).
+Pairs annotated by FR3D and not annotated by our new system are highlighted _red_, while the ones reported exclusively by us are highlighted in _green_ (the positive connotation of green).

 TODO screenshot diff